AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage

 \subsection{Workflow}

-In this work, we propose \ours, a novel multi-agent framework for reproducing experiments proposed in research papers.
-The detailed pipeline of \ours is illustrated in Figure~\ref{fig:main}. \ours, designed to enhance the generation of highly reproducible and executable code, is structured into three key phases: (i) Literature Review, (ii) Paper Lineage, and (iii) Code Development.

-The pipeline is executed collaboratively by a multi-agent framework comprising a research agent and a code agent.
-The research agent handles text-centric tasks, including paper summarization and related work analysis, while the code agent is responsible for code-oriented tasks, such as implementation and debugging.
+We introduce \ours, a novel multi-agent framework for reproducing experiments from research papers.
+As illustrated in Figure~\ref{fig:main}, its pipeline is structured into three key phases: (i) Literature Review, (ii) Paper Lineage, and (iii) Code Development.
+This process is collaboratively executed by two specialized agents: a research agent for text-centric tasks such as paper summarization and related work analysis, and a code agent responsible for all code-oriented tasks, including implementation and debugging.